- Learn Linux

 In the video on Shift Registers I have shown a LED 7-Segment counter.
 Unlike the other videos in this series this one actual shows a working digital circuit creating a numeric display which can connect to the Raspberry Pi and the Arduino.
 This project is complete with circuit diagrams for the Raspberry Pi and Arduino along with the source code.

 The circuit diagram is included below.
 This is designed so that it can be constructed on a breadboard and so uses the SN74HC595 IC.
 This particular variant of the shift register is available as dual in-line package (DIP) suitable for use on a breadboard, but is designed for only driving 6mA loads on each of the outputs which is insufficient for the 7-segment display used.
 There are versions of the 74HC595 which can drive the LED without the ULN2803A Darlington transistor array, but they are typically available as surface mount components or mounted onto boards that are not suitable for connecting to a breadboard.
+You can see the technical information regarding the breadboard friendly version on the Texas Instruments SN74HC595 technical information.

 The 2nd power supply, VCC2, is shown on the diagram as a separate power supply.
 If just driving the two 7-segment displays then that could be connected to the Raspberry Pi 5V pin (physical pin 2 or 4) or the 5V supply on the Arduino.
 If you extend the circuit using more shift registers, or would like to use this circuit for driving larger loads then it should be connected to an alternative 5V power supply.

-Coming later in 2020 - the second edition of my book "Learn Electronics with Raspberry Pi" now adds a section on Digital Electronics which compliments this page this with more details about driving digital electronic circuits using a Raspberry Pi.
+The second edition of my book "Learn Electronics with Raspberry Pi" now adds a section on Digital Electronics which compliments this page this with more details about driving digital electronic circuits using a Raspberry Pi.

 To be notified about future videos